Gilmeyuhas/yt2radarr/README.md

 * Fetches your entire Radarr library so you can attach a download to the exact title (including extras such as trailers or behind-the-scenes clips).
 * Uses `yt-dlp` with a tuned format selector to prefer high bitrate HLS/H.264 sources before falling back to other codecs.
 * Renames downloads to Plex/Radarr naming conventions and resolves extras into sub-folders when requested.
-* Can merge an entire YouTube playlist into a single Radarr-ready file with one click.
+* Flexible playlist workflows: merge an entire playlist into a single movie file or import each entry as its own extra (Trailer, Behind the Scenes, Featurette, and more).
 * Applies optional Radarr path overrides so the importer works in Docker, Kubernetes, or directly on your workstation.
 * Records download jobs and progress so you can review historical runs.